Pabanjyoti/AssignmentSync/readme.md

 ### Single Roll No

-- Make sure there already exixts a folder on your Roll No. in [GDrive](https://drive.google.com/drive/folders/0AIkCYEURfAPlUk9PVA).
+- Make sure there already exists a folder on your Roll No. in [GDrive](https://drive.google.com/drive/folders/0AIkCYEURfAPlUk9PVA).
 If not make one.
 - If your Roll No is 1 then your foldername should be `RN 01`
 - Open Start Menu and search for `Powershell`.
 - Run Powershell as Admin.